10 Coldest Cities in the World – 2023 Update

 |Lowest Recorded Temperature||-51.3°F|

 In its varied climate, Novosibirsk has warm summers and frigid winters that last from October through April.
-Through the winter, light snow showers are common, and temperatures are milder than in many other Siberian locales.
+Light snow showers are common through the winter, and temperatures are milder than in many other Siberian locales.
 Average temperatures get as cold as 2° in January, but lows generally stay at or above 0° the entire year.

 6. Nur-Sultan, Kazakhstan